Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{NGC~4748}

-The \xmm{}/\nustar{} spectra of NGC~4748 revealed a narrow Fe~K$_{\alpha}$ core at $\sim$~6.4\keV{} with a broad Fe~K emission feature in the 6$-$7\keV{} band, a Compton hump above 15\keV{}, and soft X-ray excess emission below 2\keV{}, as shown in Fig.~A1.
-The narrow 6.4\keV{} Fe~K$_{\alpha}$ line and part of the Compton hump are modeled by the distant reflection model {\tt xillverCp}, while the broad Fe~K line and most of the Compton hump are modeled by the relativistic reflection model {\tt relxillCp}.
-Therefore, the model, {\tt TBabs*(relxillCp$+$xillverCp$+$nthComp)}, best explains the hard X-ray (3$-$78\keV{}) spectra with $\chi^{2}/\rm{dof}=207.2/197$.
+The \xmm{}/\nustar{} spectra of NGC~4748 reveal a narrow Fe~K$_{\alpha}$ core at $\sim$6.4\keV{} with a broad Fe~K emission feature of width $\sim$0.35\keV{} in the 6$-$7\keV{} band, a Compton hump above 15\keV{}, and soft X-ray excess below $\sim$2\keV{} (Fig.~A1).
+The broad Fe~K emission line is modeled by relativistic disk reflection ({\tt relxillCp}) and has a confidence level of 98.8\% with $\Delta {\rm DIC}=9.7>2$.
+The confidence levels of the Compton hump fitted by distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) are 99.11\% and 97.19\%, with $\Delta {\rm DIC}=5.3$ and $4.2$, respectively.
+Therefore, the model, {\tt TBabs*(relxillCp$+$xillverCp$+$nthComp)}, best explains the hard X-ray (3$-$78\keV{}) spectra with $\chi^{2}/\rm{dof}=207.2/197$, where the narrow 6.4\keV{} Fe~K$_{\alpha}$ line and part of the Compton hump are modeled by distant reflection ({\tt xillverCp}), while the broad Fe~K emission line and most of the Compton hump are modeled by relativistic reflection ({\tt relxillCp}).
 The extrapolation of the hard X-ray best-fit model can fit the broadband (0.3$-$78\keV{}) X-ray spectra with $\chi^{2}/\rm{dof}=281.0/242$, where the soft X-ray excess is modeled by {\tt relxillCp}.
 However, we notice some excess emission in the hard X-ray band, which means {\tt relxillCp} cannot explain both the soft and hard X-ray excess emission self-consistently.
 We then add the warm Comptonization model {\tt compTT} and find that the spectral model, {\tt TBabs*(compTT+relxillCp+xillverCp+nthComp)}, explains the broadband spectra the best with $\chi^{2}/\rm{dof}=258.3/238$.
 There are no structural residuals in the entire energy band.
-The Bayesian model selection metric very strongly prefers warm Comptonization over the high-density disk reflection for fitting of soft X-ray excess with $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 306.7-290.6 =16.1>10$.
+The Bayesian model selection metric very strongly prefers warm Comptonization over high-density disk reflection for fitting of soft X-ray excess with $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 306.7-290.6 =16.1>10$.
+The MLR test finds that the confidence level of the warm coronal emission is 99.99\%.
 Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residual plot.
-We plot the best-fit spectral energy flux model with {\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp} components in Fig.~A3.
-The expression for the broadband best-fit model considering the LOS Galactic absorption ({\tt TBabs}),
+We plot the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, {\tt xillverCp}, and {\tt nthComp} components in Fig.~A3.
+The expression for the broadband best-fit model considering the LOS Galactic absorption ({\tt TBabs}), \begin{linenomath}